Your Ultimate Guide to the Global Korea Scholarship (GKS) for Indian Students

 Step 3: Request Recommendation Letters Early (Indian Professors Are Busy!)

 Indian professors often take time to respond—especially around semester exams, university festivals, or winter breaks.
+Ask them in:

 November or early December